KelvenH/Guitar-Vault/README.md

 - .card-body - container for `<div>`'s which holds flex-box rows (using Bootstrap .d-flex & .flex-row classes) which each hold a pair of `<p>` tags for a label and value with the latter populated through the django loop and template tags.
 - .card-footer - container for Add / Remove Favourite and Add / Remove to member's rack icons - note that these form aspect of the members functionality which have not yet been implemented (*see svg section below for more information on the icons*)

-Additionlly, the cards are held in parent Bootstrap columns so as layout provides a single card (100% screen width) for small screens, increasing through the Bootstrap breakpoints up to 4 cards for extra large screens.
+Additionally, the cards are held in parent Bootstrap columns so as layout provides a single card (100% screen width) for small screens, increasing through the Bootstrap breakpoints up to 4 cards for extra large screens.

 <details>
     <summary>Show HTML Extract of card</summary>